 For me, that’s enough for me to not want to eat it, even without all the other reasons.
 Along with vegan cheeses, I’ve also replaced mayonnaise with this more animal friendly vegan mayonnaise recipe.

-Have you got any other favourite vegan cheeses which I’ve forgotten to mention?
+Have you got any other favourite vegan cheeses which I’ve left out?
 Have you made the switch from traditional to vegan cheese?
 Are you thinking of making the change over?
 Let me know in the comments below, or come over and say hi on Instagram @loveveganliving